robinzclark777/challenge/README.md

 There will be no styling because I hate css.

+## How to Install and Run

+1. Clone the repo
+2. "python main.py"

 Future enhancements:

 - programmically scrape website instead of manually creating google sheets